UW solar researcher named to Forbes 30 Under 30: Energy list

 “Better utilizing the solar spectrum and generating two electrons per high-energy photon would allow us to revolutionize silicon solar panel performance,” says Kroupa.
 “Now that we’ve developed the quantum cutting material, we can make significant strides for silicon-based PV at the characteristic low costs of metal-halide perovskites.
 In order to get to this point, we had to tune the perovskite chemical composition for optimal solar absorption while maintaining efficient quantum cutting.
 I’m fortunate to work with a great team in the Gamelin lab with broad expertise ranging from synthetic inorganic chemistry to advanced spectroscopic characterization, which has really accelerated the development of this exciting new class of solar absorber materials.”

 Combined with the ability to build on a mature global manufacturing and distribution network for silicon PV, an increase to 35% efficiency could decrease the cost of solar PV-generated electricity by 10-30%.
 While stand-alone solar PV arrays are already competitive with natural gas and coal, the total cost of integrating these resources at scale remains high — energy storage and demand response solutions are needed to manage natural fluctuations in solar power.
 In particular, battery-based energy storage remains expensive.
 However, a significant decrease in PV prices could tip the scales in favor of the overall solar power package and promote rapid and widespread adoption within the market.

 Kroupa and colleagues in the Gamelin group are establishing a company to commercialize quantum cutting technology for solar PV.
 They are currently developing their product at the Washington Clean Energy Testbeds.
-They have received support from the Washington Research Foundation and commercial solar panel manufacturers to perform pilot-scale testing and incorporate the perovskite coatings into existing manufacturing lines.
+They have received support from WRF and commercial solar panel manufacturers to perform pilot-scale testing and incorporate the perovskite coatings into existing manufacturing lines.